arshadlab/time_charting_with_perf/README.md

 CONFIG_UPROBE_EVENTS=y
 ```

-It is also important to ensure that perf is built with CTF support enabled.
+The given script builds perf with ctf support.
 This can be verified by checking if the --to-ctf option appears in the list of supported commands:

 ```
 $ perf data convert --help